 Analysis, co-creation and strategic development

 As manager of the strategy and program development division of the internationally operating NGO ICCO, creating connections was key.
 Connections within my team, with ICCO’s seven regional offices across the globe, but also to a large extent outside of the organisation, where I represented the board on steering committees of alliances and at the main donor, the Dutch foreign ministry.
-I bore the final responsibility for collaborations with social organisations (such as WASH, C4C, MVO-platform, WO=Men, CNV),businesses (via BopInc, AKVO, True Price, TextToChange, IDH) and knowledge institutes (for instance PrC, TNO).
+I bore the final responsibility for collaborations with social organisations (such as WASH, C4C, MVO-platform, WO=Men, CNV), businesses (via BopInc, AKVO, True Price, TextToChange, IDH) and knowledge institutes (for instance PrC, TNO).
 As a department, we introduced the multi-stakeholder work method – “the Dutch diamond” – at a regional level within the thematic programmes.

 Strategic management in an international NGO

-My role as department manager included motivating people to innovate and collectively take pride in successfully implemented initiatives.
+My role as department manager and management team member included motivating people to innovate and collectively take pride in successfully implemented initiatives.
 To create meaningful projects together, both inside and outside of the organisation, together with many other organisations.
 To enable a group of professionals to keep performing, with a spirit of creativity, entrepreneurship, trust and respect.
 This also took place during a period in which the organisation faced a number of reorganisations, which for me and my team implied redefining strategies, set priorities, and keep achieving the planned results.